How Professional Real Estate Photography Increases Your Listing Price (Utah Data)

 When you list a property, you're making a statement about its value relative to competing properties.
 Professional photography supports premium pricing by making the property look competitive with (or better than) similarly priced listings.

-If competing $450K listings have professional photos and yours doesn't, buyers question why your property is priced the same.
-But when your photos are equally professional or better, the pricing feels justified.
+If competing $550K listings in Draper have professional photos showcasing mountain views and yours doesn't, buyers question why your property is priced the same.

 Breaking Down the Financial Impact

-Let's get specific about what professional photography might mean in dollars for properties at different price points in Thurston County:
+Let's get specific about what professional photography might mean in dollars for properties at different Utah price points:

 This is the sweet spot where professional photography has dramatic impact because there's more competition and buyers are more discerning.

-High-end buyers absolutely expect professional marketing.
+High-end buyers, especially in Park City and luxury markets, absolutely expect professional marketing.
 Amateur photos on luxury listings essentially guarantee price reductions.

-Lacey Family Home: Listed at $475K with amateur photos.
+Sandy Family Home: Listed at $525K with amateur photos.
 Sat for 3 weeks with minimal showings.
-Agent brought us in for professional reshoot.
-New photos went live, property received 4 offers within 10 days, sold for $489K.
-The better photos alone didn't account for all $14K above asking, but they were crucial in generating the competitive interest that drove the price up.
+Agent brought us in for professional reshoot including mountain view emphasis.
+New photos went live, property received 5 offers within 12 days, sold for $542K.

-South Olympia Property: Two nearly identical homes in the same neighborhood listed within days of each other at $395K.
-One had professional photos, one didn't.
-The professionally photographed home sold in 12 days at $398K.
-The amateur photos home took 45 days and sold at $385K after two price reductions.
+Draper Foothills Property: Two similar homes in same neighborhood listed within days at $695K.
+One had professional photos showcasing Wasatch views, one didn't.
+Professionally photographed home sold in 10 days at $708K.
+Amateur photos home took 52 days and sold at $675K after two price reductions.

-Tumwater Starter Home: Listed at $320K with dark iPhone photos.
+Lehi Tech Corridor Home: Listed at $425K with dark iPhone photos.
 Zero offers in 2 weeks.
 Agent scheduled professional photography.
-Property relisted with new photos at same price, received 3 offers within a week, sold at full asking.
+Property relisted with new photos at same price, received 4 offers within a week, sold at $432K.

 The Psychology of Pricing Perception